 The Rose Foundation for Communities and the Environment is inviting applications for projects designed to preserve California's wildlands.

-Through its California Wildlands Grassroots Fund, the foundation will award grants of up to $7,500 to projects aimed at permanently protecting intact wildlands on both public and private lands in order to help preserve California’s wilderness and native biological diversity.
-Cal Wildlands defines “wildlands” as natural habitats that are (or have the potential to be) permanently preserved through legislation or deed restrictions and are on a scale necessary to support significant native plant and animal life.
+Through its California Wildlands Grassroots Fund, the foundation awards grants of up to $7,500 to projects aimed at permanently protecting intact wildlands on both public and private lands in California, with the goal of helping preserve the state’s wilderness and native biological diversity.
+Cal Wildlands defines "wildlands” as natural habitats that are (or have the potential to be) permanently preserved through legislation or deed restrictions and are on a scale necessary to support significant native plant and animal life.

 To be eligible, applicants must be a California-based nonprofit organization focused on protecting and preserving wildlands and open space in California.
 In addition, organizations must have annual expenses of $150,000 or less and annual income $150,000 or less.

-For complete program guidelines and application instructions, see the Rose Foundation website.
+For complete program guidelines and application instructions, see the Rose Foundation for the Communities and Environment website.